marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.markdown

 ```

 ## Install Jenkins
-Let``s create a Jenkins in thje `Jenkins CI/CD` project with some storage.
+Create a Jenkins in thje `Jenkins CI/CD` project with some storage.
 Take the Jenkins form the catalog and set some more memory and volume capacity on it.
 Everything else we let the default values.

 ![Jenkins-From-Catalog-1](/assets/img/2019/openshift/Jenkins-from-catalog-1.png)